kkumar30/get-wrapped/README.md

 1. Provide a **structured summary** of your dataset.
 2. The library generates a **prompt** and sends it to your LLM (OpenAI or Anthropic).
 3. Receive a **fun, readable Wrapped-style recap** strictly based on your data.
+4. Bring your own API key—or let the library pick it up from your local environment.

 ---